mozilla-services/tecken/docs/dev.rst

    This creates the Postgres database and sets up tables, integrity rules, and a bunch of other things.

-   For S3/GCS, this creates the required buckets.
+   For GCS, this creates the required buckets.

 Tecken consists of Symbols Service webapp that covers uploading and downloading symbols.